llvm/llvm-project/amd/comgr/README.md

 Optionally,
 [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer)
-may be enabled during development via `-DENABLE_ASAN=On` during the Comgr `cmake` step.
+may be enabled during development via `-DADDRESS_SANITIZER=On` during the Comgr `cmake` step.

 Depending on the Code Object Manager